nagasudhirpulla/taming_python/blog/skills/keycloak_password_otp.md

 ### Using Two factor authentication by the users
 * For Two factor authentication, users can use any one of the FreeOTP, Google Authenticator, Microsoft Authenticator apps
 * After logging in for the first time,  user will be shown a QR code to configure his Authenticator app as shown below.
-The one time code can be entered using the authenticator app  by adding a new account in the authe
+The one time code can be entered using the authenticator app  by adding a new account in the authenticator app

 ![keycloak_otp_qr_code_setup.png](https://github.com/nagasudhirpulla/taming_python/blob/master/blog/skills/assets/img/keycloak_otp_qr_code_setup.png?raw=true)
 * After setting up the Two factor authentication using an Authenticator app (like Microsoft Authenticator), the user will be asked for an OTP after logging in as shown below